Category Archives: Who is Jesus

 “And the Word became flesh, and dwelt among us, and we saw His glory, glory as of the Only Begotten from the Father, full of grace and truth.”
 John 1:14

 Maybe this is what it was like when Jesus looked on the leper with compassion.
-This photo is found in the gospel of Mark in chapter 1, we read of the incident in which Jesus looked upon a leper with eyes of compassion and a will to help him.
+In the gospel of Mark in chapter 1, we read of an incident in which Jesus looked upon a leper with eyes of compassion and a will to help him.
+In fact, it is recorded that Jesus reached out and touched the leper before healing him and showed His tender care for this man.

 “A man with leprosy came and knelt in front of Jesus, begging to be healed.
 “If you are willing, you can heal me and make me clean,” he said.
 Moved with compassion, Jesus reached out and touched him.
 “I am willing,” he said.
 “Be healed!”
 Instantly the leprosy disappeared, and the man was healed.
 Mark 1:40-42.

 I love the part that says the Son of God was “moved with compassion,” and “I am willing.”
-It is reassuring to know that God sees me with eyes of compassion, and that He is willing to help me.
-On the days when I feel like a leper on the sidelines of life, ignored, cast off, weighed down in my sin, or hurt by another’s sin; I pull out this picture and see God and His compassion.
-It reminds me of the truth about God and me.
-I return the photo to the album and move forward with new courage, faith and strength.
+It is reassuring to know that God sees me with eyes of compassion and that He is willing to help me.
+It is good to remember the compassion of God as we go through our days.

 There is a small crowd.
 Men’s angry voices can be heard.
-Wait!
-They have stones in their hands.
+Wait! they have stones in their hands.
 Who is that in the middle of the circle?
 A women partially clothed is cowering in the dirt.
-A young rabbi looks on the scene with sadness and indignation.
-He enters the ring and scratches something in the dirt.
+A young rabbi looks on the scene with sadness and indignation on the group.
+He enters the ring and writes something in the dirt.
 Men drop stones and turn away.
-He turns to the woman, and speaks gentle words of forgiveness and direction.
+He turns to the sobbing, still cowering woman, and speaks gentle words of forgiveness and a direction.
 She rises and returns home.
 (See John 8:1-12).

-When I am distraught about my sin, about wrestling with overcoming it, and failing; I pull out this snapshot of truth and am encouraged.
+When I am distraught about my sin, about wrestling with overcoming time and again and failing, I pull out this snapshot of truth and am encouraged.
 Knowing that God views my distress through eyes of compassion helps me trust in Him, stand up, and move forward.

-The next picture was taken on the Sabbath in the synagogue.
-The synagogue was a great location for a picture.
+This picture was taken on the Sabbath in the synagogue in the 1st century times.
+The synagogue is a great location for a picture.
 It was the focal point of the Jewish religious community.
 People went there to hear the law of God read and discussed.

 It is said that after this compassionate healing took place, the men of the chief seats met in a group and conspired to kill the young rabbi.
 (See Mark 3:1-6)

-I love the fact that Jesus’ compassion for the man leads Him to act on his behalf even when it posed a danger to Himself.
-While Jesus felt compassion for the man with the withered hand, He felt deep sadness at the hardness of heart of the other men.
-Seeing this picture of God helps me to trust Him.
+I love the fact that Jesus’ compassion for the man lead Him to act on his behalf even when it posed a danger to Jesus.
+While Jesus felt compassion for the man with the withered hand, He felt deep sadness at the hard heartedness of the other man.
+Envisioning this scene helps me to trust Jesus.
 He is righteous and has a sense of justice.
-I can feel safe in confiding my hurts and problems to Him.
-He stands up to evil and champion my cause.
+I can feel safe in confiding my hurts and injustices to Him.

 The compassion of God is well documented in the scriptures.
-Jesus manifests the character and nature of God to us (Col. 1:18; John 1:1-3).
-As we read the gospels we see pictures of God’s compassion.
+Jesus, who manifests the character and nature of God to us (Col. 1:18; John 1:1-3) overflows with compassion for us.
+As we read various accounts in the gospels, we can see the truth of God’s compassion, good will, and love for us revealed through Jesus towards us.

 When I was younger it was the custom for people to carry a wallet for their cash, but also most of these wallets had a section of plastic holders for pictures.
 Usually people put pictures of their family and close friends.
-It was a reminder to them of their loved ones and they could whip it out to give others a true description of their family and friends.
+It was a reminder to them of their loved ones and they could whip it out and give others a better idea of their family and friends.

-It is important to picture these truths about God in our minds and carry them with us in the wallet of our hearts.
+It is important to picture these truths about God in our minds and carry them with us in the wallets of our hearts.

-I urge you to read the Word of God, find and keep pictures of God in your spiritual wallet.
+I urge you to find and keep pictures of God, His character and nature in your spiritual wallet.

-You have known the distress of my soul.”
-Psalm.
+you have known the distress of my soul.”
+Ps.
 31:7

 Get a Lawyer – Second Look III